Fed selling Treasuries maturing 2/2013 thru 2/2014

 The Fed previously said it intended to sell $7 billion to $8 billion of short-dated Treasuries on Friday.

-The sale was part of the Fed’s “Operation Twist” stimulus program - a program that extends the maturity of the central bank’s Treasuries holdings in a bid to lower mortgage rates and other long-term borrowing costs.
+The sale was part of the Fed’s latest stimulus program, dubbed “Operation Twist” - a program that extends the maturity of the central bank’s Treasuries holdings in a bid to lower mortgage rates and other long-term borrowing costs.